AusClimateService/npcp/reports/phase1/phase1_report.md

 > Summary: Relatively large biases persist in the precipitation climatology
 > even after applying bias correction.
 > A simple replication of the training data outperforms all methods.
-> For univariate methods, QDM tends to perform better than QME,
+> For univariate methods, QDC tends to perform better than QME,
 > which in turn performs better than ECDFm.
 > The performance of the multivariate MRNBC method is comparable to the univariate methods,
 > but the MBCn method is much worse.